-- With SAN storage, the NetVault Backup Client must have read and write access to the LUNs that contain the VMFS volumes (datastores) with virtual drives or the virtual compatibility RDMs.
+- With SAN storage, the NetVault Backup Client must have read and write access to the LUNs that contain the VMware Virtual Machine File System (VMFS) volumes (datastores) with virtual drives or the virtual compatibility Raw Device Mapping (RDM) disks.
 The NetVault Backup Client must be added to the same fabric zone to which the ESXi Server belongs.
 Moreover, the same host mode (connection type) must be set on the NetVault Backup Client and the ESXi Server.
 For example, if you have an IBM array with the host mode set to LNXCL, the same setting must be used for the NetVault Backup Client. - To access VMFS datastores through iSCSI, you can use iSCSI initiators that are enabled on the ESXi hosts.
 The iSCSI initiators allow the host to connect to the iSCSI storage device through dedicated hardware or standard network adapters.
 For more information about configuring your systems, see the VMware iSCSI setup documentation and vendor-specific documentation. - NOTE: During restores, the SAN transport mode offers the best performance on thick disks.
 On thin disks, the NBD and NBDSSL transport modes are faster than the SAN mode.